sel4devkit/sel4devkit-manual/src/src/activity/microkit_vmm_single_linux_guest/main.md

 Another issue we faced was

 * Link to build root
-* Another issue we faced when setting up the VM was SMC…
-* Talk about how to run the project and how it works generally.
-Why is this useful, what do we have here?
+* Link to bills repository
+* Write a short bit about the SMC issue
+* Talk about the RAM issue (only allocated 2gb for example - double check what we are using in the the actual example, look at hex amount and see if it is less - does this match up?)
+* Split into headings
-* Did anything trip us up on the way?
+* Did anything else trip us up on the way?
+Is more detail needed?